Scratch Card Checker App – Scan To Check Winnings Online?

 How Do Shops Check Scratch Cards?

-Shops that sell scratchcards have a special terminal provided by the issuer.
-For National Lottery scratchcards, the shop assistant can scan the barcode on the card using this terminal.
-It checks the card against the central system and shows whether it’s a winning one.
+Shops selling scratch cards use terminals supplied by the issuer.
+For National Lottery scratch cards, the retailer scans the barcode on the back of the card using this terminal.
+The system checks the card against the central National Lottery database and confirms the outcome.

 How To Check Your Scratch Card Online